Ditached/ARPlacementKit-Docs/docs/source/installation.rst

    The AR scanning guide at the beginning is only available for iOS.

 If you have any trouble setting up ARKit, meaning you can't build or get a black screen, take a look at the `Unity Manual for ARCore setup`_.

+Additionally, reduce code stripping for iOS by setting _Project Settings -> Player -> iOS -> Managed Stripping Level to "Minimal"_.
+For more info see `Unity Manual - Code Stripping`_.

 Setting up for Android (AR Core)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~